Housing Element

 Your plan simulator is broken.
 It tops out at 45 units per acre but this seems much smaller than should be possible.
 When will you fix this?

-Nathaniel Lee-Luders asked about 2 years agoHi Nathaniel,
+Nathaniel Lee-Luders asked over 2 years agoHi Nathaniel,

 Thank you for your question.
 The Housing Plan Simulation Tool’s maximum density allocation is specifically set to 45 dwelling units per acre.
 This was done so to provide the opportunity for community members to create their own housing plan, while staying within a parameter that would be feasible for the Town to implement.
 Per the Town’s current Land Use Designation, the maximum allowable density is 30 dwelling units per acre, not withstanding a development invoking State Density Bonus Law.